 Recent audits under FATCA and CRS have highlighted several compliance issues among Canadian Financial Institutions, ranging from missing taxpayer identification numbers to inconsistencies in filed reports.
 These findings emphasize the need for enhanced oversight and the importance of the proposed legislative amendments.

-In light of the upcoming changes and the nearing reporting deadlines, Canadian Financial Institutions, particularly those dealing in crypto and digital assets, face significant challenges.
+In light of the upcoming changes and the nearing reporting deadlines, Canadian Financial Institutions, particularly those dealing in digital assets, face significant challenges.
 TAINA’s fully automated FATCA and CRS Validation Platform offers a robust solution, helping institutions navigate the complexities of compliance.
 By automating the collection, validation, and maintenance of relevant tax documents, TAINA not only simplifies the compliance process but also enhances operational efficiency, reduces costs, and mitigates risks, ultimately improving customer and investor relations.

 Read the full story here.